Al Richmond: Career

-After criticizing the USSR for invading Czechoslovakia in 1968, Richmond faced censure by CPUSA leaders, quit the Party, but remained a Marxist.
+After criticizing the USSR for invading Czechoslovakia in 1968, Richmond faced censure by CPUSA leaders and quit the Party, but remained a Marxist.

 Personal life and death

 With wife Merle, Richmond had two children.

 Al Richmond died age 73 on November 9, 1987, of pneumonia in San Francisco.

 Works

 In his 1973 memoir A Long View From the Left, Richmond criticized the CPUSA.